Denver Ecstatic Dance

 Logistics:

-Schedule a group or one-on-one ecstatic dance consultation or a free bodywork consultation to nourish your body and spirit today.
-Book online here.
-Dance sessions and subsequent bodywork sessions are offered on a sliding scale.
+Schedule a free group or one-on-one ecstatic dance consultation or a free bodywork consultation to nourish your body and mind today.
+Book online below or here.
+Dance sessions and subsequent bodywork sessions are offered on a sliding scale of $95-250/hour.
+Pay-what-you-can rates lower than $95/hour are available based on need.

 More questions?
 Contact us at rachel@fratresdei.com or (720) 534-9491.